What is Indigenous culture?

 Incorporating cultural awareness training

 Cultural awareness often involves recognizing similarities and differences during communication or interaction.
-This sensitivity, which includes understanding and accepting other cultures and their identities, is also a typical requirement.
-This training can ensure a safe and respectful workplace by eliminating stereotypes and learning about the historical backgrounds, traditions, and current struggles of Indigenous Peoples.
+Employers may choose to introduce such training in an effort to create a safe and respectful workplace through learning about the historical backgrounds, traditions, and current struggles of Indigenous Peoples.

 Creating employee resource groups

-Employee resource groups (ERGs) are voluntary associations led by employees who promote diversity and inclusivity within their organizations.
+Employee resource groups (ERGs) are voluntary associations led by employees with the aim of helping everyone feel like they belong within their organizations.
 These groups typically include employees who share ethnicity, religious beliefs, gender, lifestyle, or interests and can provide support, mentorship, a sense of community and enhanced career and personal development.

 Recognizing traditional lands

-Acknowledging the traditional territories where businesses operate can demonstrate respect for Indigenous Peoples’ land, culture, and history.
-You can make this announcement before company-wide meetings, sponsored events, or with signage throughout the building.
-Some of Canada’s NHL teams embrace this practice as part of their commitment to reconciliation and Indigenous inclusion, particularly before games, where large audiences are present.
+Some businesses choose to acknowledge the traditional territories where they operate to demonstrate respect for Indigenous Peoples’ land, culture, and history.
+For example, some of Canada’s NHL teams embrace this practice as part of their commitment to reconciliation and Indigenous inclusion, particularly before games, where large audiences are present.

 Celebrating Indigenous heritage

-Employers can honour Indigenous heritage by recognizing and celebrating Indigenous holidays, hosting cultural events and workshops, and inviting Indigenous speakers or performers to share their knowledge and experiences.
+Employers may decide to honour Indigenous heritage by, for example, recognizing and celebrating Indigenous holidays, hosting cultural events and workshops, and inviting Indigenous speakers or performers to share their knowledge and experiences.

 Respecting land stewardship

-Businesses can adopt environmentally responsible practices at every level to ensure their activities are respectful and sustainable.
-These can include minimizing energy consumption by investing in energy-efficient technologies, recycling, creating waste reduction initiatives, and implementing sustainable sourcing and procurement practices.
+Businesses may adopt a variety of environmentally responsible practices to make their activities more respectful and sustainable.
+These could include minimizing energy consumption by investing in energy-efficient technologies, recycling, creating waste reduction initiatives, and implementing sustainable sourcing and procurement practices.

 Offering flexible holidays

-Allowing employees to take days off for traditional cultural practices is a thoughtful way to demonstrate respect for Indigenous heritage and promote inclusivity in the workplace.
-Employers can establish clear policies and procedures for requesting time off for cultural practices, ensuring all employees have equal opportunities to participate in their traditions while maintaining productivity and meeting business needs.
+Employers may allow employees to take days off for traditional cultural practices as a means of demonstrating respect for Indigenous heritage and helping everyone feel like they belong in the workplace.
+Employers may choose to set up policies and procedures for requesting time off for cultural practices, giving employees equal opportunities to participate in their traditions while maintaining productivity and meeting business needs.

 Incorporating Indigenous wisdom